How to Sell a House to a Friend So No One Feels Cheated: 11 Do’s and Don’ts

 Kaminsky says that for a transaction among friends, he’s amenable to discussing a commission discount or even a flat fee.

-An agent won’t need to offer their full level of service to include yard signs, digital marketing, and professional photography, but they can act as a neutral go-between to prevent strain or awkwardness during negotiations.
+An agent won’t need to offer their full level of service, which includes yard signs, digital marketing, and professional photography, but they can act as a neutral go-between to prevent strain or awkwardness during negotiations.

-An agent can also help you determine the fair market value of the home or find an appraiser so you don’t unintentionally sell your property at a discount.
+An agent can also help you determine your home’s fair market value or find an appraiser so you don’t unintentionally sell your property at a discount.

-While the seller and the buyer can each engage their own agent, some states allow one agent to represent both parties.
+While the seller and the buyer can each engage their own agents, some states allow one agent to represent both parties.

 “Good agents who understand their dual fiduciary responsibility to both clients can walk that line very effectively,” Kaminsky says.
 “They help clients save money by representing both sides and a pre-arranged discount.”